Blog

 It’s warm August and you’re spending time in the lake, in the kayak, and outside picking berries… Winter is the furthest thing from your mind.

-Everywhere you go, people are talking about the heat and humidity.
+Everywhere you go, people are talking about the humidity--and this year, the rain.
 You join in, but you have a nagging feeling in the back of your mind reminding you that soon things will change.
 Soon enough we’ll all be complaining about the cold and snow.

 Pages